Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: Only User2 and User4 Box 2: Only User1 and User3.
 - [ ] Box 1: No members Box 2: No members.

 ### You have an Azure Active Directory (Azure AD) tenant that contains the users shown in the following table.
 From Azure AD Privileged Identity Management (PIM), you configure the settings for the Security Administrator role as shown in the following exhibit.
-From PIM, you assign the Security Administrator role to the following groups: – Group1: Active assignment type, permanently assigned – Group2: Eligible assignment type, permanently eligible For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point
+From PIM, you assign the Security Administrator role to the following groups: – Group1: Active assignment type, permanently assigned – Group2: Eligible assignment type, permanently eligible

 ![Question 657 part 1](images/question637_1.jpg)
 ![Question 657 part 2](images/question637_2.jpg)